 What are some of the online safety challenges?

 TikTok accounts are public by default so anyone on the app can see what your child shares, but only approved followers can send messages.
 Some of the most common concerns with TikTok is that users can see inappropriate content or be contacted by people they don’t know.
+For users under sixteen, TikTok defaults to having the direct messaging function turned off.

 Does TikTok have any safety features?